 - Include all required information outlined in our Research Method Transparency Guidelines and Reporting Requirements in your manuscript or web appendix.

-- Enter your data collection statement into the system during Step 6 of the submission process (do not include the data collection paragraph in the manuscript during the review process).
+- Enter your data collection statement into the system during Step 6 of the submission process (do not include the data collection statement in the manuscript during the review process).

-- Provide a link to your data files and study materials or explain if you are requesting an exemption during Step 6 of the submission process.
+- Provide a link to your data files and study materials or request an exemption during Step 6 of the submission process.